gSchool/js-basic-training/markdown/defining_functions.md

 console.log(typeof(doNothing())); // logs `undefined` to the console
 ```

-## Function Defintions vs. Function Calls
+## Function Definitions vs. Function Calls

-**It is of the utmost importance to always be able to distinguish between function defintions and function calls (or invocations).
+**It is of the utmost importance to always be able to distinguish between function definitions and function calls (or invocations).
 Whenever a function is called it results in whatever value the function returns.
-A function defintion on the other hand, is a value unto itself.**
+A function definition on the other hand, is a value unto itself.**

 Consider the following: